Top Tips to Create an Engaging and Useful Chatbot

 -

-Sometimes users might be looking for simple and quick answers and don’t want to engage in long and interesting conversation.
-In this case keeping the CTA button is very helpful for both the parties.
+Sometimes, users might be looking for simple and quick answers and don’t want to engage in long and interesting conversations.
+In this case, keeping the CTA button is very helpful for both parties.
 Incorporating CTA buttons at the right place helps provide quick solutions to the customers.
-Some examples of CTA buttons are the feedback button, contact us button, link to certain web pages.
+Some examples of CTA buttons are the feedback button,the contact us button, and the link to certain web pages.
 These buttons track the effectiveness of the bot.

 Best practices for building engaging chatbots